Asset Policies | PRA Pathfinder

 • Code Name: Set a code name for integration purposes.
 If you do not set a code name, one is created automatically.

-• Description: A brief description of the Jump Policy.
+• Description: A brief description of the Asset Policy.

-• Schedule Enabled: Defines is a Jump Schedule is enabled.
+• Schedule Enabled: Defines if a schedule is enabled.

-3. Account Group options: You can edit or delete a Jump Policy.
+3. Account Group options: You can edit or delete an Asset Policy.

 4. Email Notification template: Settings for email notification template.